-Philip Raisor's dazzling chapbook, Hoosiers: The Poems, was selected as the winner of the Palooka Press chapbook contest.
-Check out his excellent interview at The Drunken Odyssey with John King and a review of the chapbook from Poets @ Work.
+Philip Raisor's dazzling chapbook, Hoosiers: the Poems, was selected as the recipient of the Palooka Press Chapbook Award.
+Check out a review of the chapbook from Poets @ Work.

 Philip Raisor is a mixed bag.
 As a child, in Muncie, Indiana, he was one of those good-kid athletes, then an acute nephritis knocked him out.
 He spent a half-year on his back, listening to country music and writing his first poems.
 He was not a good kid poet.
 But he went on to play high school sports and is noted for being on the losing team in the Indiana state championship game that inspired the movie Hoosiers.
 He was also on the losing team in a championship game against Oscar Robertson and his Indianapolis Attucks.
 It’s not over yet.
 He was a freshman on the Wilt Chamberlain-led Kansas University team that lost to North Carolina in triple-overtime in the NCAA finals.
 And, finally, after transferring to Louisiana State University, he got some recognition as an all-conference playmaker but spent a couple of years on losing teams in the Southeastern Conference.
 But, you know, he recovered.